apecloud/kubeblocks/docs/user_docs/observability/alert.md

 Alerts are mainly used for daily error response to improve system availability.
 Kubeblocks has a built-in set of common alert rules and integrates multiple notification channels.
 The alert capability of Kubeblocks can meet the operation and maintenance requirements of production-level online clusters.

+:::note

+The alert function is the same for all.

 :::
-The alert function is the same for all

 ## Alert rules